Custody, Complex Divorce, Spousal Support

 Eugene, OR · J.D.

 In 2013, Brad helped bring the Wills for Heroes program to Central Oregon for the first time.
-Through this program, attorneys volunteer their time and expertise to help first responders and veterans draft wills and other estate planning documents, free of charge.
+Through this program, attorneys volunteer their time and expertise to help first responders and veterans draft wills and other estate planning documents.
+Brad is also active in the Multnomah County Children’s Representation Project.

 Awards and Achievements